marcojakob/code.makery.ch/content/library/html-css/part3/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 3: Introduction to CSS"
-date = 2015-04-08
+title = "Part 3: Introduction to CSS" date = 2015-04-08
-description = "Learn how to style websites with CSS. " image = "/assets/library/html-css/portfolio.png"
+description = "Learn how to style websites with CSS. " image = "portfolio.png"
 prettify = true
 comments = true
 weight = 3
-paging = "3"
 +++

 In the previous part we have created and published our first website.
 I admit, the website has very little content and doesn't yet look particularly appealing.
 We want to change this now.
 In this part you will learn how you can use CSS to style the page.
 In a later part we will add more style to our website with the help of a framework called Bootstrap.